ibm-cloud-docs/vpc/vpn-add-connection.md

 Before you begin, make sure to [set up your CLI environment](/docs/vpc?topic=vpc-infrastructure-cli-plugin-vpc-reference).

-To add a local CIDR to a VPN gateway connection by using the CLI, enter the following command:
+To add a local CIDR to a VPN gateway connection from the CLI, enter the following command:

 This command is supported only by policy mode VPN gateway.
    {: note}